tychobrailleur/mvnizer/README.md

 Mvnizer is ideal to create a throw-away Maven project that adds junit as a dependency and sets up the Maven project structure.

+# Install

+Mvnizer can be installed as follows:

+    $ gem install mvnizer

 # Commands

 ## Project Creation